 What if Sinful Words WEREN’T on Your List?

 Maybe you sailed through puberty without masturbation or lust problems.
 That’s great!
 But then it’s especially important not to assume that your child will do the same.
-In The Whole Story, we do touch on masturbation and porn in both the girl’s and boy’s versions, which gives you a way to start those conversations with your kids.
+In The Whole Story, we do talk about masturbation and porn in both the girl’s and boy’s versions, which gives you a way to start those conversations with your kids.
+Plus, in the boy’s version there’s a whole video from my sons-in-law, Connor and David, talking about what they wish they had known in Jr. High and High School about porn and masturbation–they’ve got some great stuff in there that more kids (and parents!) need to hear.
 Just because you didn’t struggle with it doesn’t mean your kids won’t!

 If You’re a Parent…

 One last exercise.
 Look back at those words, and ask yourself: What are the words I want my child to one day put on their list, when they think back to puberty?
 And now ask yourself, “What am I doing now to make sure that happens?”